 To learn more about your parental rights and how they can be compromised in a CPS case, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days per week.
 Our objective in these consultations is to listen to your questions and educate you on the subject matter relevant to your situation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 - Handling a Child Protective Services case while addicted to drugs or alcohol

-- If domestic violence is occurring in your home can your children be removed by Child Protective Services?
+- If domestic violence occurs in your home, can your children be removed by Child Protective Services?

 - Child Protective Services cases from the perspective of a teen parent

 - Miscellaneous pieces of advice regarding your Child Protective Services investigation